 |Thermostat Control||£105||Your thermostat control regulates the boiler’s temperature.
 If the temperature in your home starts to drop, the thermostat switches the heating on to warm it up again.|

 |Diverter Valve||£190||The diverter valve provides heating to the radiators or to your water supply as it opens and closes.
 It ensures you get hot water before a warm room.
 If you turn your heating on, and then a hot tap, it will heat up the water to the tap first.|

 |Gas Valve||£220||The gas valve controls the flow of gas to the pilot light.
 The boiler is ignited by the spark generator and the gas supply continues to flow until the flow sensor has reached the desired temperature.|

-Good To Know:Depending on the model, brand and type of boiler, the replacement boiler spares will vary in price.
-Also, Gas Safe engineers in various parts of the country will charge different prices.
+It’s worth keeping in mind that, depending on the model, brand and type of boiler, replacement boiler parts can vary in price.
+Also, Gas Safe engineers in various parts of the country may charge different prices.